Project

 3. General Coding Instructions

-• Fork the group repository and clone that fork onto your local repository.
+- Fork the group repository and clone your fork to your local machine.

-• All the contributions to the main repository have to be submitted through pull requests that at least two other group members should have review.
+- Submit all contributions to the main repository through pull requests (PRs), which should be reviewed by at least two other group members.

-• The group should explicitly set contribution guidelines that the team members should follow.
-The reviewers should resolve pull request only if the guidelines have been followed.
+- The group should establish clear contribution guidelines for all members to follow.
+Reviewers should only approve pull requests if these guidelines have been followed.

 4. Examining Issues